 - Please limit conversations to the gaps between songs;

 - Please only enter or leave the room between songs;

 - Please do not bring drinks bought elsewhere to the club – the Old Cranleighan Club provides us with a very good bar.

 Ram Club members enjoy reduced entry prices for all concerts and occasional advance notice of special events.
-Membership costs only £4 and can be taken up at the desk on club nights (Fridays) at the Old Cranleighans, or by contacting Bob and Maggie Wood by email at firstname.lastname@example.org or by calling 0208 686 9421.
+Membership costs only £5 per person and can be taken up at the desk on club nights (Fridays) at the Old Cranleighans, or by contacting Bob and Maggie Wood by email at firstname.lastname@example.org or by calling 0208 686 9421.